The PSEA Scheme is administered by the Ministry of Education (MOE) and open to all eligible Singaporeans.

 Undergraduate students reading the iBLOC and Special Term modules

 We advise students to pay for their outstanding fees first before the deadline for payment of tuition fees even after they have submitted the PSEA application to avoid any late payment penalty.
-Any excess payment resulting from PSEA funds will remain as a credit balance in your Student Account.
-This will be used to offset fees payable in the next semester.
-If there is still an excess balance in your Student Account in the last semester of your study, the amount will be automatically refunded to your credit bank account.
-If you wish to get a refund for the excess payment made before the last semester of your semester, please write in to email@example.com.
+Any credit balance arising from excess payment will be used to offset your next semester’s fees payable.
+If there is still an excess balance in your Student Account in the final semester of your studies, the amount will be automatically refunded to your credit bank account.
+If you wish to get a refund for the excess payment made before the final semester of your studies, please write in to email@example.com.
 To facilitate the refund, please update your "Credit Bank Account" via Education Records System (EduRec) (see FAQs on GIRO Payment).

 For students reading the Special Terms, re-application is required and the application period can be found below.